How to Write an Author’s Name on a Book

 Same would be true for a textbook on a technical topic.
 You do see Dr. or a post-nominal.

-For those addressed as ‘the Honorable’ or ‘the Reverend‘ .… these are never used when presenting one’s own name either.
-So they should not appear on a book’s cover where listed as the author.
-They can be used in the third person on the flap text.
+#3) Covers of Books by Officials Addressed as the Honorable (Full Name): For those addressed as ‘the Honorable (Full Name)’ … this form is never used when presenting one’s own name.
+So it should not appear on a book’s cover where you are listed as the author.
+Your name as the Honorable (Full Name) would only appear in text if someone else is writing about you (in the third person) e.g, as on the flap text.

 – Robert Hickey